 Intelligent model plane designers always size their parts to fit standard size balsa sheets, so the fuselage should be just a hair under 48″ long.
 I scaled my PDF to 99% to make the big parts a sensible size, so if you have the 909 kb file that’s available online, print your plan at 99% to make it match my parts.

 Plywood dihedral braces are not shown on the plan, but dihedral braces are included in the kit for the leading edge, trailing edge, main spar and aft spar.
 I’m leaving the ribs as shown on the plan, without cutting any of them to accommodate dihedral braces.
 I assume that if you’re building a Buzzard Bombshell you are skilled enough to trim your ribs and use the plywood dihedral braces as you see fit.
-Also, you cut the cowl and the elevators yourself because the wood is too thick for the laser cutter.
+Also, you cut the cowl and the elevators yourself because the wood is too thick for the laser cutter, and you probably want to make your own cowl anyway to match your engine or electric motor.

 Please specify dihedral or polyhedral wing when ordering so I can include the correct braces.